‘Frack now, pay later,’ top services companies say amid oil crash

 "We've got a great opportunity there and we're continuing to prosecute that on our own," Tony Vaughn, Devon's executive vice president for exploration and production said on Wednesday.

-Schlumberger Chief Executive Paal Kibsgaard has acknowledged producers might be unwilling to give up output from a well they think will be lucrative, and instead choose a traditional services contract.
+Schlumberger Chief Executive Paul Kibsgaard has acknowledged producers might be unwilling to give up output from a well they think will be lucrative, and instead choose a traditional services contract.

 "It's just a reflection of do they want to capture more of the value themselves or would they like to outsource all the risk and potentially much more of the upside to us?," he said on the company's July results call.